jeremy-w/ayadn/README.md

 In the future I will implement a method to automatically strip/escape the special characters.
 In the meantime, just be careful.

+**To avoid these problems, post with the compose feature, eg without providing arguments to `ayadn.rb write`.**

 ## Screencaps

 ![Write](https://www.evernote.com/shard/s89/sh/5f62c5f7-9232-4e1e-88d3-558af51814de/3adbfcbb38ce1ffae81e5ad0117f0689/deep/0/ayadn-write.png)